Health Systems Management

 See the academic catalog for Health Systems Management degree requirements and program admission.

-Bachelor of Science, Care Coordination
+Bachelor of Science, Healthcare Services Coordination

 Communication is a key part of a care coordinator’s duties.
 Often a liaison between patients, families and medical teams, you will be sharing information with the multiple people involved with a patient’s care.

-Care Coordination, BS Curriculum
+Healthcare Services Coordination, BS Curriculum

 Bachelor of Science, Healthcare Management